-256. A third occurrence illustrates this phenomenon of protest by a few that provides the aperture for the eruption of bottled-up debilitating personal resentment into invigorating group action for redress of grievances: One person, Kristen Christian, feeling abused yet again by the biggest American banks, this time because of their announcement of their plan to impose a \$5 monthly fee for the use of debit cards, called on Facebook for similarly situated cardholders to close their accounts with those banks on a given day and transfer their funds to credit unions and other small financial institutions that do not charge that type of fee.
-Her "enough is enough!" cry and call for specific, feasible action went viral on that social network and other sectors of cyberspace.
+- 220. A third occurrence illustrates this phenomenon of protest by a few that provides the aperture for the eruption of bottled-up debilitating personal resentment into invigorating group action for redress of grievances: One person, Kristen Christian, feeling abused yet again by the biggest American banks, this time because of their announcement of their plan to impose a \$5 monthly fee for the use of debit cards, called on Facebook for similarly situated cardholders to close their accounts with those banks on a given day and transfer their funds to credit unions and other small financial institutions that do not charge that type of fee.247 Her "enough is enough!" cry and call for specific, feasible action went viral on that social network and other sectors of cyberspace.
 It attained the necessary 'critical hit number' to be heard by the established media, particularly the national TV networks, which amplified substantially the vibrancy of her cry and the reach of her call nationwide.
 The mounting negative publicity and additional criticism of that and similar practices widely portrayed as abusive, even predatory, scared and shamed one big bank after another into cancelling the announced fee exacting plan.
-As reported by the TV networks, more than 700,000 bank accounts were transferred as called-for on Saturday, November 5, 2011.

-257. Ms. Christian's call for a "Bank Transfer Day" shows that even the smallest unit of one person can craft a vent for people's pent up anger.
-Moreover, he can channel their anger constructively into a willingness to get involved in a common course of action to defend their interests.
-It also shows the power to influence and bring about collective action of the new means of mass communication, that is, social networking on Facebook, Twitter, and YouTube, and blogging by citizen journalists and comment-makers.
-These means are helping protesters to share their experiences, opinions, and demands broadly, tap grievances widely held, and stir people into doing something concrete about them.
-By using those means, the people can prevail even upon those who have abused them by wielding power deemed up to now to be unassailable and crushing.
-The Arab Spring in Tunisia, Egypt, and Libya and the 99% protesters here in the U.S. are there to prove it indisputably.
+As reported by the TV networks, more than 700,000 bank accounts were transferred as called-for on Saturday, November 5, 2011. - 221.
+This shows that even the smallest unit of one person can craft a vent for people's pent up anger and channel it constructively into a willingness to get involved in a common course of action to defend their interests.
+It also shows how the new means of mass communication, that is, social networking on Facebook, Twitter, and YouTube, and blogging by citizen journalists and comment-makers, are helping protesters to spread their clamor broadly, tap grievances widely shared, and stir people into collective action that can prevail even upon those who abusively wield power deemed up to now to be unassailable and crushing.
+The Arab Spring in Tunisia, Egypt, and Libya and the 99% protesters here in the U.S. are there to prove it indisputably. - 222.
+These current developments provide precedent for the reasonable expectation that those reporting judges' wrongdoing and calling for them to be held accountable and disciplined can be effective.
+They can convince the public of the need to adopt new measures not just to require, but also to ensure in practice that judges perform their duty and honor the trust placed in them to conduct themselves lawfully and ethically everywhere, be impartial and fair in court, and safeguard due process of law for all people in all proceedings.248 In turn, the public can take action that builds up so much pressure as to force federal and state authorities to reform their respective judiciary through adequate legislation and implementing mechanisms.
+The pioneers of JUDICIAL UNACCOUNTABILITY REPORTING and reform advocacy who present the available evidence of judicial wrongdoing and the findings of their investigation of the DeLano-J. Sotomayor story can provide the spark and rallying point around whom the rest of the public outraged by judges' wrongdoing can gather.
+They all can develop into a civic movement, one to ensure that the courts are no longer front entities for coordinated men and women to dispense a travesty of justice as they wield abusively and in self-interest their unaccountable power, but rather become part of honest and transparent government of We the People who demand and receive what they are entitled to: Equal Justice Under Law.